jzaleta/splatter-paint/README.md

 ![GitHub license](https://img.shields.io/github/license/j-cordz/splatter-paint)
 ![GitHub repo stars](https://img.shields.io/github/stars/j-cordz/splatter-paint?style=social)

+Crazy colorful splatter paint in your browser with Paper.js

 ## About

 [Splatter Paint](https://splatterpaint.vercel.app/) is a simple splatter painting website built using the HTML ```<canvas>``` element and the Paper.js library that allows you to make the following colorful shapes in the browser: